Steve answers the questions he is asked most about leadership

 Did the CEO build those 2000 stores himself?

-Of course not, the managers and supervisors whose smaller-scale goals directly supported 2000 by 2000 vision achieved that vision.
+Of course not, the managers and supervisors whose smaller-scale goals directly supported the 2000 by 2000 vision achieved that vision.

-They in turn accomplished their goals by delegating the means and authority to their subordinates.
+They, in turn, accomplished their goals by delegating the means and authority to their subordinates.

 You say anyone can become a leader … Really?